tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 Well, seems as if we need to do some homework first: Implement that *matching bracket finder*.

-The general problem is, that a brainfuck loop can contain multiple nested loops.
+The general problem is that a brainfuck loop can contain multiple nested loops.

 Examples: